 Value Composite Three (VC3) is another adaptation of O'Shaughnessy's value composite, but here he combines the factors used in VC1 with buyback yield.
 This factor is interesting for investors who're looking for stocks with the best value characteristics but are indifferent to whether these companies pay a dividend.

 VC3 is the combination of the following factors:

-As with the VC1 and VC2, companies are put into groups from 1 to 100 for each ratio and the individual scores are summed up.
+As with the VC1 and VC2, companies are grouped from 1 to 100 for each ratio, and the individual scores are summed up.
 This total score is then put into groups again from 1 to 100.
-1 is cheap, 100 is expensive.
+1 is cheap, and 100 is expensive.

-Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting compared to P/B. Stocks with a high B/M show up at the top of the list, stocks with negative B/M are at the bottom of the list.
-For the same reason we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead instead of Price-to-cash flow.
+Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting than P/B. Stocks with a high B/M are at the top of the list, and stocks with a negative B/M are at the bottom.
+For the same reason, we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead of Price-to-cash-flow.

 Also important is that we always make sure that companies with the same score get added to the same percentile.
 For stock universes where the number of stocks is less than 100, we make sure that the stocks are still allocated to percentiles from 0 to 100 instead of 0 to the total number of stocks.
 This is particularly relevant for the industry, industry group or sector variants where if additional filters are used, the number of stocks often drops below 100.

 New!
 The VC3 score is now fully dynamic and is calculated on a filtered stock universe using the filters specified in the Filter Menu.
 The filters taken into account are: countries, markets, industries, market cap, trading value, results age and currency.

 In our screens: